-IoT products are known for producing large amounts of data.
+The goal of IoT products should be to product insights, not data.
 Some people even argue that the reason to deploy IoT products is to produce and collect all this data, that the data in itself is what provides the value.
 I don’t think so.
-In this post, I describe the importance of having a data strategy and share with you how I discovered this the hard way.
+In this post, I describe the importance of having a data strategy to provide insights, not data, and share with you how I discovered this the hard way.

 What is your data strategy?